Novalnet-AG/hybris-payment-integration-novalnet/README.md

 -	<a href="https://www.novalnet.de/lastschrift-mit-zahlungsgarantie"> Direct Debit SEPA with payment guarantee </a>
 -	<a href="https://www.novalnet.de/kauf-auf-rechnung-100-prozent-zahlungsgarantie"> Invoice with payment guarantee </a>
 ## Installation
-The following steps enable an easy installation of Novalnet’s payment module for Hybris:
+The following steps enable an easy installation of Novalnet’s payment module for SAP Hybris:
 1. Get the payment module & detailed documentation by <a href="https://www.novalnet.de/kontakt/sales"> contacting us </a>
-2. Install module to your Hybris shop
+2. Install module to your SAP Hybris shop
 3. Include Merchant Details in the shop admin panel
 4. Let us know which payment types you wish to activate
 ## License
-See our License Agreement at: https://www.novalnet.de/payment-plugins/kostenlos/lizenz
+See our License Agreement at: https://www.novalnet.com/payment-plugins/free/license
 ## Documentation & Support
-For more information about the Novalnet Integration for Hybris, please get in touch with us: sales@novalnet.de or +49 89 9230683-20<br>
+For more information about the Novalnet Integration for SAP Hybris, please get in touch with us: sales@novalnet.de or +49 89 9230683-20<br>

 Novalnet AG<br>
 Zahlungsinstitut (ZAG)<br>